sarmadiali98/ReLico/verifier-benchmarks/README.md

 It is an evaluation harness used to compare verification behavior across equivalent TR and LF benchmark models.
 It should be read as a companion artifact to the main ReLico tool.

-The comparison does **not** cover LTL properties across both frameworks.
-While LTL verification was available in the LF-side workflow, we were not able to evaluate corresponding LTL properties on the RMC-based TR-side workflow used here.
+The comparison does **not** cover unrestricted LTL properties across both frameworks.
+LF properties written using `@property` are translated into bounded model-checking queries over a Uclid model, while the RMC-based TR workflow used here checks equivalent observer-based state assertions.

 ## Provenance and attribution